 The usual text editor box will open with the text converted back to plain characters ('b', '#' and 'h' for accidentals, separate combining suffixes, underscores, etc.) for simpler editing.

 Once done, press Space to move to a next note, or click outside the editor box to exit it, as for newly created figured basses.

-The Font drop list contains all the fonts which have been configured for figured bass.
-A standard installation contains only one font, "MuseScore Figured Bass", which is also the default font.
+- Font: The dropdown list contains all the fonts which have been configured for figured bass.
+A standard installation contains only one font, "MuseScore Figured Bass," which is also the default font.

-Vertical Position is the distance (in spatia) from the top of the staff to the top margin of the figured bass text.
+- Vertical Position: The distance (in spatia) from the top of the staff to the top margin of the figured bass text.
 Negative values go up (figured bass above the staff) and positive values go down (figured bass below the staff: a value greater than 4 is needed to step over the staff itself).

-Line Height is the distance between the base line of each figured bass line; it is expressed in percent of the font size.
+Line Height: The distance between the base line of each figured bass line, as a percentage of font size.